-No matter whether you’re a family of one or 100, the holidays are a time for gathering and celebration.
+No matter if you’re a family of one or one-hundred, the holidays are a time for gathering and celebration.

 Because our families live more than 2,000 miles away, it’s hard to get together for the holidays.
 This year it was just my husband and l, but we didn’t cut any corners with the holiday spread.
-Ample amounts of turkey, noodles and other fixins showed up on our table, and we’ll have leftovers for days to come (yet another reason to give thanks).
-I even made myself a personal batch raspberry-cranberry sauce.
+Ample amounts of turkey, noodles and other fixings showed up on our table, and we’ll have leftovers for days to come (another reason to give thanks).

 My kitchen is something between an art studio and a science lab.
 Sometimes I’m never sure until the very end how an experiment will go, but that’s all part of the fun.

-Between prepping various ingredients, I read a book, worked on a crochet project, and watched a movie with my husband.
-I couldn’t have asked for a better holiday actually.
+Between prepping ingredients, I read a book, worked on a crochet project, and watched a movie with my husband.
+I couldn’t have asked for a better holiday.

-I hope you enjoyed a lovely Thanksgiving with your family and friends, and whether or not you prepared the holiday feast, I hope your cheeks were filled with homemade goodness, your belly was filled with laughter, and your heart was filled with love!
+I hope you enjoyed a lovely Thanksgiving with your family and friends.
+And if you prepared the holiday feast, I hope your cheeks were filled with homemade goodness, your belly was filled with laughter, and your heart was filled with love!